 “It is crucial to map the genes responsible for the structural coloration for further understanding of how nanostructures are engineered in nature,” said first author Villads Egede Johansen, from Cambridge’s Department of Chemistry.
 “This is the first systematic study of the genes underpinning structural colors — not only in bacteria, but in any living system.”

 The researchers compared the genetic information to optical properties and anatomy of wild-type and mutated bacterial colonies to understand how genes regulate the color of the colony.

 By genetically mutating the bacteria, the researchers changed their dimensions or their ability to move, which altered the geometry of the colonies.
-By changing the geometry, they changed the color: they changed the original metallic green colour of the colony in the entire visible range from blue to red.
-They were also able to create duller colouration or make the colour disappear entirely.
+By changing the geometry, they changed the color: they changed the original metallic green color of the colony in the entire visible range from blue to red.
+They were also able to create duller coloration or make the color disappear entirely.